vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 <img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/original_figures/replication_figure4.jpg" width=500 alt="Original Attention Entropy">

 #### Replicated Figure for Attention Entropy and Prediction Entropy
+<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/attention_and_entropy.jpeg" width=500 alt="Replication Figure 3 Pegasus CNN">
 For my replication, my results are comparable to the authors.
+I use the cross attention matrix and find the mean across all layers and heads for each token in the output summary.
 Similar to the authors, when the prediction entropy is around 2, the attention entropy has saturated except for the BART CNN/DM model.
 For my replication, I did not implement their tf-idf proposed method to discard the 5% of the tokens from the source ocument with the attention values of tokens with the highest f score.
 The authors proposed method for reducing the low-information tokens does not appear to have been impactful.

-<img src="https://raw.githubusercontent.com/vincehartman38/Replication-of-Transformer-Uncertainty/main/results/attention_and_entropy.jpeg" width=500 alt="Replication Figure 3 Pegasus CNN">